-Structural Controls are implemented to manage flooding and maintain water quality within urban watersheds, however they require frequent inspection and maintenance to function as designed.
+Structural controls are implemented to manage flooding and maintain water quality within urban watersheds, however they require frequent inspection and maintenance to function as designed.
 San Marcos has implemented a successful inspection/maintenance program on a shoe-string budget, and our program has inspired other cities to start their own.
-In 2016, the San Marcos City Council passed an ordinance which included Section 86.531- Maintenance and Repair of Structural Controls, laying the groundwork for what would become our Post Construction Structural Control Inspection Program.
-The ordinance reinforced our city’s requirement for all existing and new Stormwater Management Structural Controls on private and city owned property to be inspected annually by a pre-qualified engineer.
-The decision to have a ‘hybrid’ style inspection program was based on the procedures of larger city’s but with concessions made for our existing personnel and budget constraints.
-Our experiences in developing and launching this program without a clear playbook has been challenging and ever evolving.
-However, after three years of administering this program our department has learned several lessons that could be helpful for other municipalities of comparable size to tackle this type of project.
-By sharing our challenges and solutions, we hope to help other city’s with alternatives for these type of inspection programs that can better fit a smaller city’s budget.
-Furthermore, we would like to offer ourselves as resources for other municipalities that may have questions regarding this type of program.
+In 2016, the San Marcos City Council passed an ordinance that included Section 86.531-Maintenance and Repair of Structural Controls, laying the groundwork for what would become our Post Construction Structural Control Inspection Program.
+The ordinance reinforced the city’s requirement for all existing and new Stormwater Management Structural Controls on private and city-owned property to be inspected annually by a pre-qualified engineer.
+The decision to have a hybrid style inspection program was based on the procedures of larger cities but with concessions made for our existing personnel and budget constraints.
+The experience of developing and launching this program without a clear playbook has been challenging and ever-evolving.
+However, after three years of administering this program, the department has learned several lessons that could be helpful for other municipalities of comparable size to tackle this type of project.
+By sharing our challenges and solutions, we hope to help other cities with alternatives for these types of inspection programs that can better fit a smaller budget.

 201 Waterfront St